For Grace Received by Valeria Parrella (Per grazia ricevuta, 2005) translated from the Italian by Antony Shugaar (2009) Europa Editions (2009) 144 pp

 Europa Editions is getting quite a bit of publicity these days for publishing Boualem Sansal’s The German Mujahid.
 I had never ran into them before, but then suddenly I saw their attractive books popping up all over the bookstores!
 Which is great news for those of us who love literature in translation.
-I received a few review copies (all look excellent!) and decided to start with the young Valeria Parrella’s second book of short stories For Grace Received (Per grazia ricevuta, 2005; tr. from the Italian by Antony Shugaar, 2009).
+I received a few review copies (all look excellent!) and decided to start with the young Valeria Parrella’s second book of short stories For Grace Received.

 It’s always impressive when a young author enters with such a mature voice and style, not to mention substantial depth of analysis in some fairly complex social and psychological topics.
 Parrella has set the bar high for her future in literature.
 The book contains four short stories: “Run,” “Siddhartha,” “The Imagined Friend,” and “F.G.R.” (that’s from For Grace Received, if you didn’t catch it).